BASC NI/UFU Pest Control Scheme

 The joint BASC/Ulster Farmers’ Union Pest Control Scheme is exclusively for BASC members and members of the Ulster Farmers’ Union (UFU).

-In all cases, the conduct of BASC members when in the field must be of the highest standards and in compliance with the Code of Good Shooting Practice which can be found here:
+In all cases, the conduct of BASC members when in the field must be of the highest standard and in compliance with the Code of Good Shooting Practice which can be found here:

 A failure to comply with the Code of Good Shooting Practice will result in the member being removed from the scheme.

 BASC reserves the right to allocate shooting at its discretion without justification.
-This will be done to facilitate the optimum operation of the scheme.
+This is to ensure the scheme operates to the best possible effect.
 BASC’s decision on such matters will be final.

 BASC members can register for shooting opportunities under the scheme by contacting the BASC Northern Ireland office on 02892 60 50 50 or by emailing firstname.lastname@example.org

 By registering for the scheme, or by expressing an interest in shooting opportunity advertised via social media, members agree to BASC sharing their contact details with participating farmers.

 BASC members MUST carry their BASC membership card while participating in shooting activities under the scheme.

 BASC reserves the right to publicise and allocate shooting opportunities on social media at its discretion.
 Similarly, BASC reserves the right to allocate shooting opportunities to members registered for the scheme without publicising that shooting opportunity in any way.